caseydean8/burger/README.md

 and object relational mapping to allow a user to enter a burger and "eat" it with a button click.

-User data is stored in a database and the application will eventually have the functionality to delete the burger data.
+User data is stored in a mysql database.

 This project is built with
 * Node.js